castelao/GSW-rs/joss/paper.md

 among those.
 The Matlab implementation (GSW-m) [@GSW-m] is the most complete (see Appendix N from @TEOS-10 and up to date, but it is based on a commercial language, restricting its use.
-Several other implementations, including those for Julia, Python [@GSW-Python], and R, are wrappers around the C implementation (GSW-C), which is hence the actual foundation for the alternative Open Source family of solutions.
+Several other implementations, including those for Julia, Python, and R, are wrappers around the C implementation (GSW-C), which is hence the actual foundation for the alternative Open Source family of solutions.
 Although it is powerful, C lacks some features and conveniences of modern languages.
 Here we propose an